2025 Medina bus crash

 In the early hours of 17 November 2025, 45 Indian Umrah pilgrims were killed in Medina, Saudi Arabia in a bus crash after it caught fire.

 Background

 The passengers were travelling from Medina to the holy city of Mecca for the Umrah, a lesser pilgrimage in Islam.
 All of the victims were from India, including a Karnataka man who had been working in the United Arab Emirates, with most of them from two Hyderabad-based families.

 Road accidents have been a major public safety issue in Saudi Arabia, recording significant casualties.
-According a 2023 World Health Organization report, the country reduced traffic deaths by nearly 35% between 2016 and 2021 due to government actions.
+According to a 2023 World Health Organization report, the country reduced traffic deaths by nearly 35% between 2016 and 2021 due to government actions.

 Crash

 The crash happened approximately 25 km before reaching Medina when a diesel tanker collided with the bus and the latter was engulfed by flames.
 Of the 45 passengers, only one survived.
 It is unclear if the vehicle hit the bus while it was moving or was stationary.
 Saudi authorities have started an investigation about the circumstances that led to the accident.